Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 Registration forms

 The most common use of a Registration form is to collect information needed to complete a booking or sale.
-For example, to register a participant for a retreat or program.
+For example, to allow a participant to register for a retreat or program.

 You can create multiple Registration forms and choose one to be the default.
 The default will be used for all new programs.